Making partner: How long does it take?

 When I started in professional services in 2004, making partner by the age of 30 was seen as very, very good going – and only the exceptional people did this.
 The few partners who did this were always spoken of in hallowed tones, and seen to be the managing partners of the future.
 Back in 2004, if you hadn’t made partner by the age of 40, you were probably never going to.
 However, now it is the norm to get made up to partner at around the age of 40.
 So, what has changed in the last 10 years or so?

-The number of partners are shrinking
+The number of partners in a firm is shrinking

 Over the last few years the numbers of partners have been shrinking, and will probably carry on this way as the consolidation trend continues across the professional services sector.
 Therefore, the number of people making partner has shrunk over the last 10 years.